South America has a strong Catholic heritage and is relatively friendly towards preborn children.

 Center for Reproductive Rights.
 “The World’s Abortion Laws.”

 The Asociación Pro-Bienestar de la Familia Colombiana (PROFAMILIA) “Sexual & Reproductive Rights within Everyone’s Reach,” 2005 pamphlet.

 Alan Guttmacher, former Medical Director of the Planned Parenthood Federation of America (PPFA) during a speech on May 3, 1973, quoted in Humanity Magazine, August/September 1979, page 11, and in ALL about Issues, December 1979, page 2.

-NSSM-200 says that “There is also the danger that some LDC [less-developed countries] leaders will see developed country pressures for family planning as a form of economic or racial imperialism; this could well create a serious backlash.”
+NSSM-200 says, “There is also the danger that some LDC [less-developed countries] leaders will see developed country pressures for family planning as a form of economic or racial imperialism; this could well create a serious backlash.”
 Part II, “Policy Recommendations,” Paragraph 1C, “Instruments and Modalities for Population Assistance.”